time-series-machine-learning/tsml-java/README.rst

 Middlehurst, M., Large, J., Flynn, M., Lines, J., Bostrom, A., & Bagnall, A. (2021).
 HIVE-COTE 2.0: a new meta ensemble for time series classification. arXiv preprint arXiv:2104.07551.

-Results will differ slightly from the publication due to a few minor bugfixes since submission, but finding should be fully reproducible.
+Exact results outputs on the UCR data will differ slightly from the publication due to a few minor bugfixes since submission, but our findings should be fully reproducible.

 Our published results can be downloaded at: https://timeseriesclassification.com/HC2.php